minio/mc/docs/minio-client-complete-guide.md

 ```

-*Example: Continuously watch for changes on a local directory and mirror the changes to 'mybucket' on https://play.minio.io:9000.
-This command is only supported on Minio server not AWS S3.*
+*Example: Continuously watch for changes on a local directory and mirror the changes to 'mybucket' on https://play.minio.io:9000.*

 ```sh